effective-software-testing/website/teachers.md

 hide_newsletter: true
 ---

 Are you interested in using this book in your classroom?
 Universities are more and more focusing on software testing.
-Unfortunately, most books out there are either too theoretical or too practical.
-The _Effective Software Testing: A Developer's Guide_ book gives students a pragmatic and solid view on modern software testing practices.
+Unfortunately, most books out there are either too theoretical or too practical. _Effective Software Testing: A Developer's Guide_ gives students a pragmatic and solid view on modern software testing practices.

+## How I've been using it

-I have been using my own book to teach software testing at Delft University of Technology.
-I can help you in understanding how to adopt this book.
-Send me an e-mail and we schedule a conversation about it.
+I've been using my own book to teach software testing at the Delft University of Technology.

-We will discuss:

-* How to flip the classroom using my book as the main source of study
-* How to make use of our 50+ coding exercises together with our open-source grading tool
-* How to engage students with pragmatic discussions and live coding
-* How to obtain a nice discount for your students to buy the book

-This book is currently being used by:
+The course is stuctured as follows:

+* I follow the flipped classroom model, where students read the chapters before the lecture.
+In the lecture, I then engage students through debates, discussions, live coding, and exercises.
+You can read [my blog post about flipped classroom](https://www.mauricioaniche.com/blog/what-did-i-learn-from-flipping-my-classroom/).
+All [my support slides](https://drive.google.com/drive/folders/1rFcF4Ia32q-8NOKIcBm3xzVE2tMm8U_J?usp=drive_link) are available in Google Docs, feel free to use them as inspiration.

+* In the lab, students solve multiple exercises, each focusing on a technique discussed in the book: specification-based and structural testing, mocking, property-based testing, web testing, and SQL testing.
+We use our in-house tool called [Andy](https://github.com/SERG-Delft/andy) to give students automated feedback.
+You can use the tool or just the exercises.
+Everything, including solutions, are in the repository.

+* Students go through a midterm and a final exam.
+Both of them have a similar structure.
+They are mostly coding exams where I give students questions similar to the ones they've seen during the practice.
+I often complement the coding questions with multiple choice questions to also capture their theoretical knowledge.

+In terms of schedule, my course has nine weeks and around 14 lectures of 1.5 hours during these weeks.
+I try to never let them have to read more than 2 chapters per week, otherwise it's too intense for them.
+I go through the chapters in the order of the book.

+Although it's mostly one chapter per lecture, sometimes I combine two chapters in one lecture.
+For example, I have been able to talk about design by contracts and property-based testing in a single lecture.
+Test code smells and web testing also often fits in one lecture.

+As a complement, I invite guests to talk about their experiences with testing in between the lectures.
+Guest lectures are highly appreciated by the students.
+I often have 3-4 guests per edition of the course.

+I hope this inspires you in creating your own testing course.
+Feel free to drop me an e-mail in case of more questions!

+## Who's using it?

 * Delft University of Technology, Netherlands ([Dr. Maurício Aniche](https://www.mauricioaniche.com)), the author of the book
 * University of Zürich, Switzerland ([Prof. Dr. Alberto Bacchelli](https://sback.it))